ScenicFramework/scenic/README.md

 # Current Status! __Important!__
-This branch is v.11, which is a major upgrade.
+Version 0.11 is a major upgrade.
 There are numerous breaking changes.
-The docs have been upgraded, but probably need another pass.
+The docs have been upgraded, but will get another pass before it leaves beta.
 The upgrade guide (in the docs) explains the major pieces.

-READ THAT FIRST
+__READ THAT FIRST__